 Scientific meaning of the work

-To understand the way we view work
+To understand the way we view work and scientific meaning of work let us observe the following examples.

 A man lifts cement bags from the ground and keeps them one by one in a lorry.